BaoGeist/Island-Mesh-Generation/README.md

 The island generation (along with visualization) commands are:
 - `make runip`, Runs Plains and creates an elevation and moisture heatmap
 - `make runiv`, Runs Volcano and creates an elevation and moisture heatmap
-- `make runic`, Runs Crater and creates an elevation and moisture heatmap
 - `make runcountry`, Runs Egypt and creates an elevation and moisture heatmap
 - `make runivs`, Runs Volcano and creates an elevation and moisture heatmap with a set seed of 593
 - `make runarctic`, Runs Arctic and creates an elevation and moisture heatmap